Author: Author: Yixuan Huang, BD Director; Phil Yang, Head of BD

 Huobi AM runs multiple SFC regulated funds, including two BTC and ETH index funds, and one actively managed multi-strategy fund.
 These funds are only open to subscriptions from SFC approved professional investors.

 Similar to AnB, Huobi AM also adopts an SPC structure where its assets (both traditional and crypto) are held by a third party custodian that complies to SFC regulations.
 Having established trading activities with a large number of exchanges and counterparties, Huobi AM devotes heavily into IT and human resources to optimize investment research, internal and external operational analysis, trading data collection and aggregation, and risk management.
-The company also hires multiple external fund admins to generate and deliver fund compliance reports (like fund valuation) on a regular basis.
+The company also hires multiple external crypto fund administrators to generate and deliver crypto buy-side compliance for funds (like fund valuation) on a regular basis.

 ProShares is a regulated public fund registered in the U.S. It runs BITO Fund, the first regulated ETF in the U.S. This fund does not directly hold BTC spot (currently not permitted in the US), but indirectly tracks BTC movements by holding BTC futures.
 Like traditional public funds, BITO shares can be traded in the secondary market.
-In BITO’s fund operation, the firm hires third parties including external fund admin, fund accounting agent, custodian, transfer agent, and distributor.
+In BITO’s fund operation, the firm hires third parties including external crypto fund administrators, accounting agent for buy-side crypto funds, custodian, transfer agent, and distributor.
 Compared to private funds, regulated public funds are available to all public investors, and thus face stricter regulations, more frequent disclosure requirements (e. g. daily NAV), and as a result, higher operational overhead costs.

 How to Run a Regulated Crypto Fund